- Have you committed this decision to the Lord and spent time in prayer?

 - What are your reasons/motives for home educating your child?

-- What goals do you have for your home educated child and yourself as the parent/teacher for this particular school year and in the future?
+- What goals do you have for your child and yourself as the parent/teacher for this particular school year and in the future?

 - What is your educational philosophy?

-- State regulations require 900 hours of home education (180 days/5 hours per day).
-You are not required to submit a daily attendance or hour log.
+- State regs require 900 hours of home education (180 days/5 hrs per day).
+You are not required to submit daily attendance or hour log.

 - You may find lesson plans/calendars helpful, but they are not necessary.

 - Record keeping materials such as grade books and lesson plan books are available through homeschool suppliers, various office supply retailers, or you can make your own.
-But none of them are required.
 You can use a notebook to keep your records if you wish.

-You will be sending the completed assessment form along with your notification form ONLY when notifying for a subsequent year of home education.
-Submit these forms, certified mail with a return receipt, to your local superintendent by the time school begins in your district.
+- You will be sending the completed assessment form along with your notification form ONLY when notifying for a subsequent year of home education.
+We recommend that parents submit these forms to your local superintendent by the time school begins in your district.
 Keep copies of all that you submit.
 For more information visit our Year End Evaluation page.